merspieler/irc-skill/README.md

 ## Description
 Mycroft skill that lets you use IRC via voice commands.

-This skill is still under active development.
+This skill is not considered done.
+_NOTE_: Developent has been currently stoped due to personal reasons.
+Merge Requests will still be accepted.

 ## Requirements
 * `pysocks`